-I've also always been interested in photography.
+I’ve also always been interested in photography.
 As a little boy I would often build pinhole cameras using a box with a tiny hole on one side and translucent paper on the other side to see the projected image.
-I used to play with negatives and built my own 'projector' when I was around 12 years old.
-I remember seeing a digital camera for the first time when I was 18 years old that could take blurry 640x480 pixel images with a lot of digital noise.
+I used to play with negatives and built my own ‘projector’ when I was around 12 years old.
+I remember seeing a digital camera for the first time when I was 18 years old that could take blurry 640×480 pixel images with a lot of digital noise.
 I had to have one.
-But at that time I couldn't invest in photography as a hobby because my priority back then was first to get my very own PC.
+But at that time I couldn’t invest in photography as a hobby because my priority back then was first to get my very own PC.
 So photography had to wait.
 But when I finally invested in photography a few years later, I did so with the same dedication that I had during my early software engineering career.
 Because I also had a design background, I was already very proficient in applications such as Adobe Photoshop and this proved to be a big advantage when I started my photography career.
 In addition, due to my technical background it is easier to understand the more advanced concepts and techniques in photography and to use them along with a variety of gear to get truly unique results.

-One of the high points of my photography career was being invited to shoot the official portrait of the president of Suriname, H. E. D. D. Bouterse, shortly after his inauguration in 2010.
+One of the high points of my photography career was getting hired to shoot the official portrait of the president of Suriname, D. D. Bouterse, shortly after his inauguration in 2010.
 The resulting image generated a lot of praise, not just for me, but also for the president and resulted in me getting international publicity.
 Although I’m still proud of my technical and creative accomplishment in this case, I would later regret having accepted this assignment when I learned that all States and governments are criminal and terrorist organizations.
 As a result I’ve decided to never work for any government ever again.

 I don’t know what challenges lie ahead of me in the future, but I do know with 100% certainty that I haven’t yet reached my full potential.